subhojitdas859/Sales_Management/README.md

 You can see in this image the data model used in Power BI after the data was extracted.
 ![Data model](img/2datamodel.png)
 ## Visualizations
-The final product is a 3 pages dashboard.
+The final product is a 3 page dashboard.
 The first one tell us a general perspective about the sales performance while other two focus in customers and products.
-You can see the sales dashboard in the below image or you can also download the dashboard by clicking **[HERE](https://github.com/subhojitdas859/Sales_Management/blob/main/Tables/Sales_DB.pbix)**.
+You can see the sales dashboard in the below image or you can download the dashboard by clicking **[HERE](https://github.com/subhojitdas859/Sales_Management/blob/main/Tables/Sales_DB.pbix)**

 [![Sales Overview](img/1dbSales.png)](https://github.com/subhojitdas859/Sales_Management/tree/main/img)
 ## Conclusions